postcss/postcss-simple-vars/README.md

 }
 ```

-You can set a function returning object, if you want to update default
+You can use a function return an object, if you want to update default
 variables in webpack hot reload:

 ```js